mojolicious/sql.js/README.md

 const {text, values} = sql`SELECT * FROM users WHERE name = ${'sebastian'}`.toQuery();
 ```

-To prevent SQL injection attacks, all interpolated values become placeholders in the generated query by default.
+To prevent SQL injection attacks, all interpolated values become placeholders in the generated query.
+Partial
-Partial statements can even be used recursively to build more complex queries.
+statements can even be used recursively to build more complex queries.

 ```js
 const role = 'admin';